enhanced in 2011

 Also take care to balance the regions of origin so as to vary the pleasures and leave yourself plenty of options for matching wine with food.

-You could also discuss with a wine merchant: Find one in your area by typing a location into the white box below.
+You could also discuss with a sales person: Find a good wine merchant in your area by typing a location into the white box below.